 CAPA’s activities are supported by quality research.
 CAPA continues to play a leading role in higher education as an authoritative source of information on postgraduate issues.

-An elected Executive Committee governs CAPA throughout the year.
+An elected Board governs CAPA throughout the year.
 The national office is located in Melbourne.
+The CAPA Board leads CAPA’s direction with its 2025-2026 Strategic Plan.